andrediegues/EECS314-BinaryFun/ASSO-DOCS/FinalReport.md

 ![Image of Deployment View] (http://s32.postimg.org/jvd4k6y85/deployment.jpg)

-## Use Case View
+## Use Case

-The Use Case View allow us to identify the actions that the user can make throughout the application.
+The Use Case allow us to identify the actions that the user can make throughout the application.

 In BinaryFun the user can perform several actions like choose a PlayerMode, view some tutorials, choose a GameMode and enter his score in the end of the game.

 ![Image of Use Case] (http://s33.postimg.org/vsx0jbob3/usecase_1.jpg)

+**Conclusions**

 **Contributions**